eekaks/Learning_Diary_Console_Application/README.txt

 The app is missing lots of input validation and functionality still, but it should be usable.

 The data is read from and saved to a file at startup and end.

+The program is localized to English and Finnish.